harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/executions/deployment-faqs.md

 So now when you run the pipeline, the first service will ask for the tag value and you can copy the same tag value to pipeline variable which is also a runtime input which will then be assigned to all other services.

-### How is infra key formed for deployments
+### How is infra key formed for deployments?

 The infra key is formed from service Id + environment Id + connector Id +  infrastructure Id

-### How to differentiate between infra key if service Id, environment Id, connector Id, infrastructure Id are same to ensure deployments are not queued
+### How to differentiate between infra key if service Id, environment Id, connector Id, infrastructure Id are same to ensure deployments are not queued?

 You can either change the connector id (creating duplicate connector with same spec) or Change the secret identifier in case of secure shell deployments.